mlcommons/training/reasoning/README.md

 ## SWE Agent Reinforcement Learning  - GRPO with NeMo-Gym SWE/OpenHands.

-[NeMo-RL](https://github.com/CarlosGomes98/RL) provides the implementation used for this benchmark.
+[NeMo-RL](https://github.com/CarlosGomes98/RL/tree/mlperf-training-qwen35) provides the implementation used for this benchmark from branch `mlperf-training-qwen35` at commit `e4d0b38c3e9146ebf055647c85d305994d2bdb42`.
 The benchmark uses reinforcement learning to train `Qwen/Qwen3.5-397B-A17B` with GRPO against a NeMo-Gym software-engineering environment driven by an OpenHands SWE agent.

 The task is to improve the SWE agent's accuracy in solving held-out R2E-Gym software-engineering tasks.
 A rollout receives reward 1 when the generated patch passes the task evaluation and reward 0 otherwise.

 The relevant config files are under `RL/examples/nemo_gym` and `RL/qwen_35`.
-The benchmark launch entrypoint is `RL/examples/nemo_gym/launch_nemo_gym_multinode_training.sh`, using `RL/qwen_35/configs/grpo_qwen35_397b_swe_openhands_async_benchmark.yaml`.
+The benchmark launch entrypoint is `RL/examples/nemo_gym/launch_qwen35_nemo_gym_multinode_training.sh`, using `RL/qwen_35/configs/grpo_qwen35_397b_swe_openhands_async_benchmark.yaml`.

 # 2. Directions